Chijioke91/interview-rest-api/readme.md

 # METACARE MOVIELIST API

 > This API is designed to work with the SWAPI api in a bid to test efficient use of external APIs.
-The API uses Redis to cache expensive requests
+The API uses Redis to cache expensive requests.
+The API also makes use of an sql database: postgresql to be precise.

 ## Usage